Ragh2018/Learning-Spring/README.md

 # Learning-Spring
-The Above All the project was created from the udemy Spring tutorial course (https://manh.udemy.com/course/spring-hibernate-tutorial/)
+All the above projects were created from the udemy Spring tutorial course (https://manh.udemy.com/course/spring-hibernate-tutorial/)
 It is of almost 42 hours (Lectures: 559) course.
 Which contains the below topics
 # Spring 5:
   1. Learn Spring 5 Core